wottpal/pg-backup-s3/README.md

 # pg-backup-s3
-a docker image to back up Postgres into the S3-compatible storage
+A docker image to back up Postgres into the S3-compatible storage.

-this repo is a fork of [ariaieboy/pg-backup-s3](https://github.com/ariaieboy/pg-backup-s3).
-Full credit to the authors
+This repo is a fork of [Jdavid77/pg-backup-s3](https://github.com/Jdavid77/pg-backup-s3/blob/main/Dockerfile) which itself is a fork of [ariaieboy/pg-backup-s3](https://github.com/ariaieboy/pg-backup-s3).
+Full credit to the authors.

-Some issues in the `backup.sh` file were fixed in order to make sure that it is possible to backup all databases

 ## Usage